AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 **The first path: The children of Anhu-LAHR**

 >*He was ready and he stepped onto the burning red sand of the first path.
 In the distance he could hear voices.
->He knew that for his journey to succeed he had to talk to them and convince them to help him.*
+>He knew that for his journey to succeed, he had to talk to them and convince them to help him.*

-For this solution we will make use of the **@ContentChildren** decorator of **Angular2** to access our error messages and switch them on an off in code.
+For this solution we will make use of the **@ContentChildren** decorator of **Angular2** to access our error messages and switch them on and off.

 In order to do this we need to first create a container component for our errors.
-We will then give it the functionality to add or remove itself to or from the DOM. **HEY** we are trying to recreate **ng-messages** here, after all!
+We will then give it the functionality to add or remove itself to or from the **DOM**. *HEY*, we are trying to recreate **ng-messages** here, after all!

 And yes, we are going to use **Content Projection** in this component too!
 {% highlight javascript %}